LimKianAn/x-cellent-cloudgateway/README.md

 wg
 ```

-The results in the server terminal would read:
+The outputs at the server would read in the following format:

 ```terminal
 interface: wg0